With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreNw System/csl And Guidance Clinic Northwest Journey Stevens Point is a mental health clinic in Portage County, Wisconsin, located at 931 Michigan Avenue, Suite 101, 54481 zip code.
-Nw System/csl And Guidance Clinic Northwest Journey Stevens Point offers telemedicine/telehealth and partial hospitalization/day treatment.
-Nw System/csl And Guidance Clinic Northwest Journey Stevens Point provides activity therapy, trauma therapy and group therapy to children / adolescents.
-Nw System/csl And Guidance Clinic Northwest Journey Stevens Point also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
-Some other services provided by Nw System/csl And Guidance Clinic Northwest Journey Stevens Point include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Nw System/csl And Guidance Clinic Northwest Journey Stevens Point offers partial hospitalization/day treatment and telemedicine/telehealth.
+Nw System/csl And Guidance Clinic Northwest Journey Stevens Point provides group therapy, activity therapy and cognitive behavioral therapy to children / adolescents.
+Nw System/csl And Guidance Clinic Northwest Journey Stevens Point also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services provided by Nw System/csl And Guidance Clinic Northwest Journey Stevens Point include family psychoeducation, suicide prevention services and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.